jevans321/Lease-Takeover/Readme.md

 ### Express
 Streamlines the creation of web services and APIs, vital for processing lease transactions and user interactions.

+### Jest
+JavaScript testing framework used for unit testing and integration testing.

 ### Postgres
 Provides robust and reliable data storage, capable of managing complex and relational data structures.